 But I'm not alone in my crush.
-I'm joined by over a million other fans (she has 1.1 million on Instagram alone) who are also in love with all of the above.
+I'm joined by over a million other fans (she has 1.3 million on Instagram alone) who are also in love with all of the above.
 And now you can add home to your list of Lim things to be obsessed with.
 Just like her personal style, Lim's home in Palos Verdes, California is polished and cool with a hint of glam.
-Built in 1965, the 2654-square-foot house was in need of a modern facelift so Lim worked closely with the interior designer, Erick Garcia of Maison Trouvaille to make some contemporary upgrades that reflected Lim's style but also accommodated for their growing family.
+Built in 1965, the 2,654-square-foot house was in need of a modern facelift, so Lim worked closely with the interior designer, Erick Garcia of Maison Trouvaille to make some contemporary upgrades that reflected her style but also accommodated for their growing family.

 Overall, Lim and Garcia aimed to keep the design fairly minimal and modern.
 Step inside and see how they transformed the space.

 During the kitchen design process, Lim emphasized the importance of having a lot of storage space.
 "I really dislike a cluttered kitchen and I wanted everything to have a place and cabinet of their own," she says.
-"Our island has cabinets and drawers from the front to the back and a lot of hidden cabinets in the kitchens."
+"Our island has cabinets and drawers from the front to the back."

-Lim decided to go with a light colored timber in the kitchen for more of an airy/zen feel.
-All of their appliances are from Samsung including the fridge, stove, and the microwave.
+Lim decided to go with a light-colored timber in the kitchen for more of an airy, zen feel.
+All of their appliances are from Samsung including the fridge, stove, and microwave.